Pente: Advanced shapes

 The 5x3 Triangle, much like the 4x3 triangle, is a triangle formed by three stones.
 One side of the triangle is 5 intersections long while the other two sides are 3 intersections in length.
 The triangle makes use of two stretch twos that allows the player to form an open tria threat even if the opponent attempts to place a stone in between one of the two stretch twos.
-Rollie Tesh, the 1983 World Champion, argues that, while powerful, its easier to see for advanced players and therefore easier to counter than several of the other triangle attack patterns that can be used.
+Rollie Tesh, the 1983 World Champion, argues that, while powerful, it is easier to see for advanced players and therefore easier to counter than several of the other triangle attack patterns that can be used.